sino30535/Retrain-imgclassifier/README.md

 \Echeveria monroe \
 \Not Echeveria

-I downloaded some random pictures in "Not Echeveria" folder to
+I downloaded some random pictures in "Not Echeveria" folder to classify other objects.

 # Retrain model
 First we git clone the tensorflow-hub repo.